simonwiles/palladio-webcomponents/README.md

 Palladio Web Components let you easily publish visualizations created with Palladio on your own pages.

 Use the [Palladio application](http://hdlab.stanford.edu/palladio/) to upload your data and create your visualizations.
 (Palladio Web Components currently supports map, network, and gallery visualizations.)
-Click the "Download" button to save the project as a JSON file -- this file includes your data and the visualization settings.
+Click the “Download” button to save the project as a JSON file -- this file includes your data and the visualization settings.
 These web components then take this JSON file as an input and allow you to embed your visualizations on your own pages.
 For map visualizations, you will need to provide a [MapBox API token](https://docs.mapbox.com/accounts/guides/tokens/), which can be obtained at no cost for many kinds of projects.

 ### Basic Usage